“Chop Suey!” Lyrics Meaning (System of a Down)

 A Song About Mortality and Judgment

 “Chop Suey!” tackles the inevitability of death and the human tendency to assign blame or meaning to it.
-The wordplay in the title itself reflects this duality—“Suey” is a chopped version of “suicide,” symbolizing both fragmentation and reinterpretation.
+The wordplay in the title itself shows this duality.
+“Suey” is a chopped version of “suicide,” symbolizing both fragmentation and reinterpretation.

 While the verses focus on personal struggle and societal judgment, the chorus and bridge elevate the song to a broader existential level.
 Together, they weave a narrative that challenges listeners to confront their own beliefs about life, death, and morality.